Obson/SimX/README.md

 behaviour monitored.

 There is currently no online help (none of the 'Help' buttons actually does anything) and there is no tutorial as yet.
-I have however written a document that describes its use  in investigating some of the propositions of Modern Money Theory, and plan to adapt this as an introductory tutorial.
-It's included here as [rational-economics.pdf] (https://github.com/Obson/SimX/blob/master/rational-economics.pdf).
+I am however writing a document Chapter 1 of which describes its use  in investigating some of the propositions of Modern Money Theory.
+It's included here as [Comprehensible Macro-Economics] (https://github.com/Obson/SimX/blob/master/comprehensible-macro-economics-2017-1.pdf)

 See [the wiki] (https://github.com/Obson/SimX/wiki) for more information...